vishveshgoud/Dice-Game-Simulation-in-Xilinx/README.md

 # Dice-Game-Simulation-in-Xilinx
- The whole setup consists of various sub blocks those are as folows:
+ The whole setup consists of various sub blocks those are as follows:
 # Loadable 2 to 12 counter
   This block is built from two sub-blocks
   1) Negative edge triggered t flipflop